LucaGherardini/GAvI-Project/GAvI-Project/README.md

 Media: where all media files (logo, screenshots, ...) are stored

-src: where source files will be stored
+src: where sour#This file is used only to "upload" an "empty" directory on gitce files will be stored

 bin: where binaries (the output) will be stored